Portage Health Foundation Research Awards

 - Research Seed Grants (REF-RS)

 - Commercialization Milestone Grants (REF-CMG)

-Using our existing CORE application process, which is restricted to recognized Core Facilities, the goal of PHF-CORE is to: 1) provide substantial infrastructure efficiencies (which can include personnel) and state-of-the-art equipment for health-oriented faculty and students, and 2) transform synergistic, interdisciplinary health-related research on campus.
+Using our existing shared facilities application process, which is restricted to recognized Shared Facilities, the goal of PHF-SF is to: 1) provide substantial infrastructure efficiencies (which can include personnel) and state-of-the-art equipment for health-oriented faculty and students, and 2) transform synergistic, interdisciplinary health-related research on campus.